tweber225/trans-retina/README.md

-MATLAB code to run camera in sync with alternating LEDs for trans-scleral retina imaging.
+MATLAB code to run camera in sync with alternating LEDs (up to 4) for trans-scleral retina imaging.
 In the directory: "cam_exposure_LED_sync" is a Arduino sketch file that should syncronize exposure signals and the LED outputs

 In the future repo may include some analysis code.